Image

 • The combined length of all your videos may not exceed 15 minutes.

 • You do not need to demonstrate breadth across multiple genres; you can choose music from a single style or genre if you want.
-Within that style/genre, you are welcome to demonstrate breadth both in terms of repertoire (regarding, for example, character, time signature, tempo and key/mood) and in terms of your technical skills.
+Within that style/genre, you are welcome to demonstrate breadth both in terms of repertoire (regarding, for example, character, time signature, tempo and key/mode) and in terms of your technical skills.

 • Upload your video recordings in SlideRoom.
 You create a new account in SlideRoom yourself with your e-mail address and password of your choice.

-If you pass round 1, you will be invited to round 2, which is given on site at the Academy of Music and Drama or online via SlideRoom and Zoom.
+If you pass round 1, you will be invited to round 2.

-Test round 2: Remote
+Test round 2: On site or remotely

 Instructions and criteria for videos